userfrosting/learn/09.client-side-code/04.components/03.collections/docs.md

 Best practices are to define your Handlebars template somewhere else in your DOM, rather than directly passing in the template as a string.
 For example, in your page's Twig template, you might have a `script` tag:

 ```
-{# This contains a series of <script> blocks, each of which is a client-side Handlebars template.
- # Note that these are NOT Twig templates, although the syntax is similar.
-We wrap them in the `verbatim` tag,
- # so that Twig will output them directly into the DOM instead of trying to treat them like Twig templates.
- #
- # These templates require handlebars-helpers.js, moment.js
-#}

 {% verbatim %}
 <script id="member-owls-select-option" type="text/x-handlebars-template">
     <div>